lloydlowUOA/public_notes/markdown_cheatsheet/showing_what_markdown_can_do.md

 any that runs Linux or a Unix flavour operating system.
 If you have the money, go for MacBook Pro because it has nice display.

-I have recently purchased a new MacBook Pro (13-inch, 2020, Four Thunderbolt 3 ports, 2 GHz Quad-Core Intel Core i5, 32 GB 3733 MHz LPDDR4X, Intel Iris Plus Graphics 1536 MB).
+I have recently purchased a new MacBook Pro with below specs:
+* 13-inch, 2020,
+* Four Thunderbolt 3 ports,
+* 2 GHz Quad-Core Intel Core i5,
+* 32 GB 3733 MHz LPDDR4X,
+* Intel Iris Plus Graphics 1536 MB

 I am running MacOS Big Sur 11.4.

 In this article, I will show how I set it up for bioinformatics use starting from scratch without using time machine to migrate data from the old laptop to this new one.
 This should be useful to someone who is starting new in bioinformatics.
-Do note that my work area is in the sequencing space so it will be different to someone working in say the proteomics space.
+Do note that my work area is in the sequencing space so it will be different to someone working in say the proteomics area.

-After you open the Mac and follow the instructions to get touch ID, Apple ID etc set up, you'll be ready for something deeper that I'll describe below.
-When setting up, basic things you'll need is email and if you collaborate with people who use Microsoft, then you will need at least Microsoft Word.
-For email, under `System Preferences > Internet Accounts`, you'll find that you can set up multiple emails.
+After you open your brand new Mac and follow the instructions to get touch ID, Apple ID etc set up, you'll be ready for something deeper that I'll describe below.
+When setting up, basic things you'll need are email and if you collaborate with people who use Microsoft, then you will need at least Microsoft Word.
+For email, under `System Preferences > Internet Accounts`, you'll find that you can set up multiple email addresses.
 Anyway, these basic things should be familiar to many people so let's not waste time here.

 I do not like the default zsh shell that comes with Mac nowadays.
 So, first thing I did is change it to bash.
 From the terminal, `/System/Applications/Utilities/Terminal.app`, I changed it as below

 ```bash
 chsh -s /bin/bash